dero-am/astrobwt-miner/README.md

 astrominer is an optimized miner for DERO (and any forks that use AstroBWTv3). astrominer written from scratch in C/C++.

-Currently, astrominer supports both stratum (whalesburg.com) and RPC
+astrominer supports both solo mining and pool mining.

 ### Usage ###
 To mine on hiveos please visit: https://github.com/dero-am/astrominer/hiveos.md